CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-Latent-Traces-and-Landau-Free-Energy.md

 Here the note leaves established literature and becomes conjectural.

-If the reasoning trace has variable length $N$, then the natural extension is to assign a chemical potential $\mu$ to each latent reasoning token and define the fugacity
+If the reasoning trace has variable length $N$, then the natural extension is to assign a chemical potential $$\mu$$ to each latent reasoning token and define the fugacity

 $$
 \zeta := \exp(-\mu/\alpha).